wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ## Verify the Memcache Object Cache plugin is functioning

-All of the steps to enable the web sites Memcache shim are now complete.
+All of the steps to enable the Web Apps Memcache shim are now complete.
 The only thing left is to verify that the data is populating your Redis Cache instance.

 ### Enable the non-SSL port support in Azure Redis Cache

 >[AZURE.NOTE] At the time of writing this article, the Redis CLI does not support SSL connectivity, thus the following steps are necessary.

-In the Azure Management Portal, browse to the Redis Cache instance that you created for this web site.
+In the Azure Management Portal, browse to the Redis Cache instance that you created for this web app.
 Once the cache's blade is open, click the **Settings** icon.

 ![Azure Redis Cache Settings Button](./media/web-sites-connect-to-redis-using-memcache-protocol/15-azure-redis-cache-settings-button.png)